shwnchpl/shwnchpl.github.io/_posts/2017-01-02-fancy-hanoi.md

   fancyHelper[n, n - 1, 0, 2, ConstantArray["0",n]]
 ```

-Calling `` Fancy `` with a single natural number argument makes a call to fancyHelper which accepts sufficient arguments to recursively solve the accepts sufficient arguments to recursively solve the problem.
+Calling `` Fancy `` with a single natural number argument makes a call to `` fancyHelper `` which accepts sufficient arguments to recursively solve the problem.
 Initially, we are trying to move the entire stack so the focus (that is, $d_n$) is the $n$-th disk.
 There are $n-1$ disks on top of the $n$-th disk, so the stack is $n-1$.
 The start peg is $P_1$ (here denoted by 0) and the end peg is $P_3$ (here denoted by 2).
-Each disk begins on $P_1$, so the initially state is simply a list of strings containing “0”.
+Each disk begins on $P_1$, so the initial state is simply a list of strings containing “0”.
 This is generated with a call to `` ConstantArray[“0”, n] ``.

 The content of `` fancyHelper `` is relatively straightforward.
 We'll address the base case in which `` stack == 0 `` in a moment with a separate definition of `` fancyHelper ``, so we can rest assured that the code above will only ever be evaluated when `` stack >= 1 ``.
 In this case, we need to first move the stack above the disk that is currently in focus, which we can do by calling `` fancyHelper[focus - 1, stack - 1, start, end, state] ``.
 The modified state that is returned from this function call is stored in `` nState `` so that it can be used.
 Next, we need to move the disk that we were originally trying to move (the "focus") from the "start" (that is, surce peg $S$) to the middle.
 This is done with a call to `` fancyHelper[focus, 0, start, 1, nState] ``.
 We are able to make this call because we know that the stack above the current "focus" has already been moved and is currently on the destination peg $D$ as a result of the previous call to `` fancyHelper ``.
 Again, we store the result of this function call in `` nState ``.
 We go on like this, completing each of the five steps in the recursive Fancy Hanoi algorithm discussed above, storing the new state the first four times so that it can be passed along to the next recursive call, and finally, after the fifth recursive call, returning the state of the game after the move initially requested has been completed.

 So far so good.
 Now we need to handle the base case in which `` stack == 0 `` and we can actually move a disk.
-Any time a move is being made, we're going to want to be able to have a disk either "stay still" (if it is not the current "focus") or "move" (if it is).
+Any time a move is being made, we're going to want to be able to have a disk either "stay still" (if it's not the current "focus") or "move" (if it is).
 For instance, in a game with two disks,

 ```
 {"0","0"} -> {"01","00"}